dglazkov/tubes/API.md

 };
 ```

-For example, here's how the attempt above to connect to '''socialnetwork.com''' would be handled:
+For example, here's how the attempt above to connect to the '''socialnetwork.com''' would be handled by its Service Worker:

 ```js
 /// in https://socialnetwork.com Service Worker